SuperIlu/DOjS/README.md

 > Processing is an open-source graphical library and integrated development environment (IDE) / playground built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.

-It also has a p5js compatibility mode where some of
+It also has a p5js compatibility mode where some of the functions of [p5js](https://p5js.org/) are available and scripts can have a similar structure to Processing sketches.

 You can type in a script with the builtin or your favorite text editor and then run it on a DOS command prompt.